ankane/strong_migrations/README.md

 There’s the option to automatically retry statements when the lock timeout is reached.
 Here’s how it works:

 - If a lock timeout happens outside a transaction, the statement is retried.
-- If it happens inside a transaction, the entire transaction is retried (only applies to transactions started with `transaction` in the migration, not `Model.transaction` or `begin_db_transaction`).
-This includes all code inside the `transaction` block.
 - If it happens inside the DDL transaction (only applicable to Postgres), the entire migration is retried.

 Add to `config/initializers/strong_migrations.rb`: